chrisarg/Bit/README.md

 ## Performance

-The library is optimized for performance, with specialized implementations of the population counts for different CPU architectures:
+The library is optimized for performance, with specialized implementations of the population count for different CPU architectures:

 - **AVX512**: Utilizes 512-bit vector operations for maximum throughput
 - **AVX2**: Uses 256-bit vector operations on supported CPUs